 Northgate Community Service Trust – Te Ketiraki

-Northgate is our community wing and our primary way of connecting with our local community.
-This includes everything from offering seniors’ exercise classes, to basic computer training, to mainly music for todlers and their parents.
+Northgate is our community arm and our primary way of connecting with our local community.
+This includes everything from offering seniors’ exercise classes, to cheap haircuts, to basic computer training, to mainly music for toddlers and their parents.
 There are a wide range of services all aimed at loving and serving those in our community in a way that shows their worth as people.
 For many, Northgate provides a place of belonging and an incentive to get out an about.
 For more on the work of Northgate see northgatetrust.co.nz.

 Make Me New Opshop – Wayne and Karla Guerin

-Make Me New is an Opshop run by Wayne and Karla in Redwood.
-The shop is a hub for community engagement, providing connections to other services/support that people may be after.
+Make Me New is an Opshop run by Wayne and Karla.
+It is open at the back of Northcity on Fridays.
+They also have rummage sales, so keep an eye on their Facebook page.
 As well as running the shop, Wayne and Karla use the clothes they receive to support Samoa Alofa, clothe the homeless of Christchurch, provide clothing (particularly school clothing) to children in Tanzania, providing job interview clothing through WINZ, as well as supporting many individuals from the local area.

-Head on down to the shop and support them while getting yourself a bargain.
-Or check them out on Facebook.
+Head on down on a Friday and get yourself a bargain while supporting some awesome work, or check them out on Facebook.